gin66/FastAccelStepper/README.md

 ![C/C++ CI](https://github.com/gin66/FastAccelStepper/workflows/C/C++%20CI/badge.svg)

 This is an high speed alternative for the [AccelStepper library](http://www.airspayce.com/mikem/arduino/AccelStepper/).
-It makes use of the 16 bit Timer 1 ot the Atmega 328 and as such supports one or two stepper motors.
+Supported are Atmega 328 and esp32.

 The stepper motors should be connected via a driver IC (like 4988) with a 1, 2 or 3-wire connection:
 * Step Signal